Christophe Galtier

-With Saint-Étienne, Galtier won the Manager of the Year award at the Trophées UNFP du football in 2013, which he shared with Carlo Ancelotti, and again in 2019 after Lille finished in second place during the 2018–19 Ligue 1 season.
-He won the trophy for a third time in 2021 after guiding Lille to their fourth Ligue 1 title in club history.
-After a one-year spell at Nice, Galtier joined Paris Saint-Germain in 2022.
+With Saint-Étienne, Galtier won the Manager of the Year award at the 2013 Trophées UNFP du football, which he shared with Carlo Ancelotti; he won again in 2019 after Lille finished in second place during the 2018–19 Ligue 1 season.
+Galtier won the trophy for a third time in 2021 after guiding Lille to their fourth Ligue 1 title in club history.
+After a one-year spell at Nice, Galtier joined Paris Saint-Germain in 2022, where he won the Ligue 1 title again.

 Early life and playing career

 Christophe Galtier was born on 23 August 1966 in Marseille, Bouches-du-Rhône.
 He spent a large part of his playing career in France with his hometown club Marseille, whom he represented in two different spells.
 In a fifteen-year career, he also played for Lille, Toulouse, Angers, and Nîmes in France, before ending his career with stints in Italy for Monza and with Liaoning in China.